 The Uniform Plumbing Code requires all properties to have an adequate backflow preventer in order to eliminate accidental water supply contamination.
 Municipalities throughout California have been aggressively enforcing this new requirement.
 So, keep a high quality of drinking water – install a backflow preventer with Almco Plumbing!

 Our plumber will advise you on the best type for your home and what is required by a local government.

 Leave us a request for a backflow preventer installation

 Give us a call!
 (858) 209-7214

 We are ready whenever you are.
-If you want to install a backflow preventer, feel free to call our experts today.
+If you want to install or test a backflow preventer, feel free to call our experts today.

 Our professional, certified and licensed plumbers are always on-standby to fix your problem.
 Plus, they can show up for emergencies, so you’ll never have to handle them yourself!

 Contact us to find out more about our offers and schedules in San Diego, CA

 Or just fill out the form below.

 We call the cost of backflow prevention only after estimating the amount of work.
 We do our best to be as honest and accurate as possible.
 You can count on our backflow prevention prices to be affordable and consistent with the quality of service.